EasifyDev/easify-wc-plugin-v4.x/readme.txt

 * Initial release for Easify V4.x.

 == Upgrade Notice ==
-= 4.5 =
+= 4.6 =
-* Install this update to add support for uploading of product tags from Easify V4.47 or later, and to prevent duplicate product images being uploaded when product updated in Easify.
+* This update improves handling of product uploads from Easify to WooCommerce if the destination Easify Server is temporarily unreachable.